dhth/dfft/README.md

 outputs them as they happen.

 > `dfft` is very early in the development process, and is not ready for use.
-> It's behaviour and interface is likely to change for a while.
+> Its behaviour and interface is likely to change for a while.

 Todo
 ---